Every year I used to create a New Years Resolution to develop a prayer life.

 When it comes to your prayer life, there are only two directions that it can go in: either you’re drawing towards God or away from Him.

 If it’s been a while, then hopefully these tips will get you past your thoughts and judgments.
-If you’re looking for ways to strengthen your relationship with God so that no matter what season you’re in, you can connect with Him, then check out this
+If you’re looking for ways to strengthen your relationship with God so that no matter what season you’re in, you can connect with Him, then check out my online class, “How to Strengthen Your Relationship With God”!
+It was designed to help you create a structure to meet with God in every season, whether it’s super busy or not.

 At the end of the day, the key to getting back into a prayer life after it’s been a while is that you go back.
 Just as the prodigal son came to his senses and returned home, you gotta make the choice to also return.
 Knowing that you need to reconnect with God isn’t enough.
 So pray today.
 Pray right now!